MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/configure-firewall-settings-for-dpm.md

    2. Now follow the same steps to manually create the exception that matches the default Microsoft System Center 2012 R2 Data Protection Replication Agent rule by browsing to **<system drive letter\>:\Program Files\Microsoft DPM\DPM\bin** and selecting **Dpmra.exe**.

-      Be aware that if you’re running System Center 2012 R2 with SP1 the default rules will be named by using **Microsoft System Center 2012 Service Pack 1 Data Protection Manager**.
+      If you’re running System Center 2012 R2 with SP1, the default rules will be named by using **Microsoft System Center 2012 Service Pack 1 Data Protection Manager**.

 ##  <a name="BKMK_SQL"></a> Set up Windows Firewall on the remote instance of the SQL Server